WEST HAM UNITED

 Musgrove

-This was our second successive victory at Miilmoor, and in repeating last season's win on the northern ground the Hammers showed exceedingly good fighting spirit.
-It was a hard tussle, but although both the first two goals came from penalties it could not be described as unusually robust; indeed "over keenness" would be a better phrase to cover the incidents which led to the spot-kicks.
+This was our second successive victory at Millmoor, and in repeating last season’s success on northern soil the Hammers showed outstanding fighting spirit.
+It was a hard contest, but although the first two goals came from penalties, the match was never unusually rough - “over‑keenness” is the kinder and more accurate description of the incidents that led to the spot‑kicks.

 HUDDERSFIELD TOWN